Christian Gross: Zamalek

 In April 2018, Gross signed a two-year contract with the Egyptian club Zamalek.
 He won The Egyptian-Saudi Supercup 2018, and followed that up with a win in the African Confederation Cup in May 2019, which was the first African title for the Egyptian giants since 2002.
 The deal appeared to collapse in May after the confederation cup final, but it was confirmed to be a one-year deal on 3 July 2018.
 On 1 June 2019, Egypt Today confirmed that Gross had been fired from his position, President Mortada Mansour of the club told Mehwar TV that "Gross is specialist in failure".

 Third spell at Al-Ahli

 On 16 October 2019, Gross returned to Al-Ahli for a third spell.
 On 17 February 2020, Al-Ahli terminated his contract.

 Schalke 04

 On 27 December 2020, Gross became the fourth head coach for Schalke 04 during the 2020–21 season.
 On 28 February 2021, Gross was sacked.

+Second spell at Zamalek

+On 15 December 2024, Gross returned to Zamalek for a second spell.